ligolang/ligo/gitlab-pages/docs/intro/installation.md

 ## Debian Linux package installation

-We have produced .deb package with the static executable of ligo.
+There is also a .deb package containing the static `ligo` executable.
 First download [the package](/deb/ligo.deb), and then install using:

 ```zsh